aporeto-inc/gaia/doc/documentation.md

 ##### `POST /apiauthorizationpolicies`

-Creates a new API authorization policies.
+Creates a new API authorization.

 ##### `DELETE /apiauthorizationpolicies/:id`